danielbodnar/awesome-stars/README.md

 ## privacy

+- [Lissy93/personal-security-checklist](https://github.com/Lissy93/personal-security-checklist) - 🔒 A compiled checklist of 300+ tips for protecting digital security and privacy in 2023
 - [yokoffing/Betterfox](https://github.com/yokoffing/Betterfox) - Firefox speed, privacy, and security: a user.js template for configuration.
 Your favorite browser, but better.
 - [darkwire/darkwire.io](https://github.com/darkwire/darkwire.io) - End-to-end encrypted instant web chat
 - [allinurl/goaccess](https://github.com/allinurl/goaccess) - GoAccess is a real-time web log analyzer and interactive viewer that runs in a terminal in *nix systems or through your browser.